prisma/prisma-examples/README.md

 Are you missing an example?
 Please feel free to [open an issue](https://github.com/prisma/prisma-examples/issues/new) (read the [contribution guidelines](./CONTRIBUTING.md) for more info).

 <!-- Please keep the absolute URLs so it's easier to copy&paste to prisma/prisma/README.md  -->

+## Prisma 2 examples (Photon & Lift)

+You can find all [Prisma 2](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5/) examples in the [`prisma2`](https://github.com/prisma/prisma-examples/tree/prisma2) branch of this repository.

 ## TypeScript